Behavioral Support Services for Children with Developmental Delays or Disabilities

 We follow a "teach the teacher" method, which ensures that parent education and involvement is always a key component in our interventions.
 We will help you regain a sense of control to increase harmony and reduce levels of stress which is beneficial for the entire family.
 Through education and empowerment, you will learn how to help your child continue to develop the skills they need to function successfully in the world long after our services are no longer needed.

-An autistic child’s brain works differently than a typical child’s brain.
+The brain of a child with Autism works differently than a typical child’s brain.
 Whereas learning comes naturally to most, a child with Autism requires instruction in how to learn.
 Children have different types of learning styles, but years of research has shown that learning is easier, more effective, and longer-lasting if behavioral strategies are used to assist the learning process in a systematic way.

 Imagine you’re standing in front of an untouched poppy field and you decide to walk through it.
 Initially, it would be difficult to form the trail and no one would be able to tell what direction you walked.
 But, if you followed your footsteps down the same trail again and again, eventually a path would appear.
 Over time, the deep grooves ingrained in the soil would enable you to follow the path effortlessly.